Externalities in Chore Division: Optimal Allocation

-\textbf{Proposition 2.} \textit{Consider a chore division instance with externalities, where the value density functions are piecewise constants.
+\textbf{Proposition 2.} \textit{Consider a chore division instance $\mathcal{J}$, where the disutility functions are piecewise constants.
 Then optimal allocation requires at most $m-1$ cuts and can be computed in $mn^2$ queries, where $m$ is the number of intervals in the representation.}

 \textit{Proof.} The optimal allocation allocates the interval $I_k$ to the agent $j$, when $\sum_{i=1}^n V_{i,j}(I_k)$ gives the minimum value where $k\in [m]$ and $j\in N$.
-Thus the required number of eval queries is $mn^2$ and the allocation needs at most $m-1$ cuts.
+Thus, the required number of eval queries is $mn^2$ and the allocation needs at most $m-1$ cuts.

-In her Ph.D. dissertation, Branzei \cite{Siminathesis} gives an algorithm that returns an optimal swap envy-free and proportional allocation in time polynomial in $m$ and $n$, following Cohlar et al.\cite{Cohler2011OptimalEC}, where m is the number of intervals in the representation.
-Cohler et al.\cite{Cohler2011OptimalEC} apply the conclusion that an algorithm for linear programming executes in polynomial time if all outputs are $O(k)$-bit rational \cite{Karmarkar1984ANP}.
-A $k$-bit rational is a rational number of the form $a\slash b$, where each $a$ and $b$ is a $k$-bit integer.